- The alkaline lysis method of plasmid isolation was originally developed by Brinboim and Doly (1979).

 3. To increase the yield of low copy number plasmid DNA, one can collect the bacterial cells from a 5 ml culture by repeating the above process thrice.
 Lysis may not be efficient in such cases due to the high number of bacterial cells.
 In such a situation, double the amount of all reagents (resuspension Buffer, lysis solution, and neutralization solution).

 4. Chloramphenicol treatment can be used to amplify low copy number plasmid.

 5. The procedure may be stopped at this point and continued later by freezing the bacterial cell pellets.
 The bacterial cell pellets can be stored at -20°C for months or at -70°C for years.

-1. While harvesting the bacterial cells, the speed of centrifugation and time should be optimized in a way that allow harvesting of all bacterial cells but at the same time results in a loose pellet that can be resuspended easily in the subsequent step.
-A clear yellowinsh (LB medium colour) supernatant indicates the complete harvesting of bacterial cells from the culture.
+1. While harvesting the bacterial cells, the speed of centrifugation and time should be optimized in a way that allows harvesting of all bacterial cells but at the same time results in a loose pellet that can be resuspended easily in the subsequent step.
+A clear yellowish (LB medium color) supernatant indicates the complete harvesting of bacterial cells from the culture.
 If the pellet is tight, it would be difficult to make the suspension of the pellet.
 Generally, the above-mentioned condition works well.

-2. Try to remove the medium from the pellet completely.
+2. Try to remove the medium from the pellet as much as possible.
 Traces of medium may inhibit some of the sensitive restriction enzyme’s action.
 Additionally, the pellet can be washed with 200 μl of resuspension buffer.
 Generally washing is not required for miniprep.